AidanWelch/OpenTrafficCamMap/README.md

         "[county or standardized regional breakdown, this should not be skipped but if not applicable or unknown use 'other']": [
             {
-				"description": "[address of camera or best description of location]", "direction": "[the cardinal direction the camera is facing, optional and can be unexpected string]", "latitude": "[the latitude of the camera]",
+				"description": "[address of camera or best description of location]", "direction": "[the cardinal direction the camera is facing, optional, is in the format of 'N', 'NE', 'SW', etc]", "latitude": "[the latitude of the camera]",
 				"longitude": "[the longitude of the camera]",
                 "url": "[url of stream]",